jokerIsPunk/find-your-friends/Find Your Friends/README.txt

 This prefab is available on github (github.com/jokerispunk) and I accept pull requests (you are encouraged to comment or talk to me first).

 Thanks to Fairly Sad Panda (github.com/fairlysadpanda) for networking guidance, and thanks always to the VRCPrefabs community (vrcprefabs.com).

+Thanks to Luna (github.com/harleyknd1) for greatly improving the look of the UI from my boring programmer art.